ICRC vehicles pass freely along Lachin-Khankandi road | News.az

 ICRC vehicles pass freely along Lachin-Khankandi road

-The peaceful protests of Azerbaijanis on the Lachin-Khankandi road against the illicit exploitation of mineral deposits in the Karabakh region of Azerbaijan have been going on for the twenty-fourth straight day, News.Az reports.
+Vehicles belonging to the International Committee of the Red Cross (ICRC) continue to pass freely through the peaceful protest area on the Lachin-Khankandi road, News.Az reports.

-On Wednesday, three vehicles of the International Committee of the Red Cross (ICRC) moving from Khankandi to Lachin passed unhindered through the area of protests.
+On Wednesday, conditions were created for five passenger cars and a truck belonging to the ICRC moving from Khankandi towards Lachin to pass through the protest area.

 This once again shows that the protesters do not obstruct the movement of vehicles used for humanitarian purposes.